How student loans impact your taxes

 Taxes and 529 funds for student loan payments

-According to the U.S. Securities and Exchange Commission (SEC), funds in 529 plans can be used on a 100 percent tax-free basis when put toward qualified educational expenses, such as tuition and fees or room and board.
+According to the U.S. Securities and Exchange Commission (SEC), money in 529 plans can be used on a 100 percent tax-free basis when put toward qualified educational expenses, such as tuition and fees or room and board.

 In most states, you can also use up to $10,000 in student loan payments from your 529 without incurring a penalty or having to pay taxes.
 These funds can be applied toward both federal and private student loans.